docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 1. Log in to DTR.
 Before the lab you should have been assigned a cluster and a username.
 Use these when logging in.

-Go to `<cluster-name>.dtr.dckr.org` and login with your given username and password.
+Go to `<cluster-name>.dockerdemos.com` and login with your given username and password.
 You should see the DTR home screen.

 ![](images/dtr-home.png)

 2. Before you can push an image to DTR you must create a repository.
 Click on Repositories / New repository.
 For account, pick your username.
-The repository will be `web-app` (the same as the image name).
+The repository will be `docker-pets` (the same as the image name).
 Give it a simple description and mark the repo as Private.
 This will make the repo visible only to those that are granted access (which right now is only you).
 Ensure that "Scan on Push" is checked to On.
 When this is checked, images pushed to this repo will be scanned for vulnerabilities automatically.

 ![](images/dtr-repo.png)

 3. Click Save.
-If you click on the `<account>/web-app` repo you'll see that it is empty as we have not pushed any images to it yet.
+If you click on the `<account>/docker-pets` repo you'll see that it is empty as we have not pushed any images to it yet.

-### <a name="Task 2.1"></a>Task 2.2: Pushing to DTR
+### <a name="Task 2.1"></a>Task 2.2: Pushing to the Docker Trusted Registry

 Next we will push our local image to DTR.
 First we will need to authenticate with DTR so that our local engine trusts it.
 We will use a simple tool that pulls certificates from DTR to our development node.

 1. Run the following command.
 Insert the name of your assigned cluster in the command.

 ```
-$ docker run -it --rm \
+~/docker-pets $ docker run -it --rm \
   -v /etc/docker:/etc/docker \
-  mbentley/trustdtr <cluster>.dtr.dckr.org
+  mbentley/trustdtr <cluster>.dockerdemos.com
 Using the root CA certificate for trusting DTR
 Adding certificate to '/etc/docker/certs.d/dtr.church.dckr.org/ca.crt'...done
 Verifying format of certificate...done